RoqueNight/XSS---Basics/README.md

 Types of XSS

-- Reflected XSS         // where the malicious script comes from the current HTTP request.
+- Reflected XSS         // Where the malicious script comes from the current HTTP request.
-- Stored XSS            // where the malicious script comes from the website's database.
+- Stored XSS            // Where the malicious script comes from the website's database.
-- DOM-based XSS         // where the vulnerability exists in client-side code rather than server-side code.
+- DOM-based XSS         // Where the vulnerability exists in client-side code rather than server-side code.

 What can XSS abused for: